Nick McCallum: Nine Network

+Seven Network

 In 2007, McCallum moved from the Nine Network to join the Seven News team as a reporter.

 He also presents in-depth reports on the Seven Network's breakfast television program, Sunrise and opinion pieces on the Seven News website.

 McCallum has also been a fill-in presenter on Seven News Melbourne.

 3AW

 McCallum is a contributor to 3AW's Sunday Morning presenting alongside Heidi Murphy and Darren James.
 He had been a fill-in presenter for 3AW morning host Neil Mitchell when he was absent. and now is a fill-in presenter on the Drive program.

 He began contributing to 3AW's Afternoon program from Los Angeles in 1994.

 Controversy

 In December 2007, McCallum apologised to 3AW listeners, admitting that he had been hoaxed in an interview with a man who claimed to be Peter John Walker, who, in 1965, escaped from Pentridge Prison with Ronald Ryan.
 Ryan was the last man executed in Australia when he was hanged in 1967 for the murder of prison guard George Hodson.
 In the interview the man denied he or Ryan killed Hodson.
 The real Peter John Walker, who was released from jail in 1983, came forward after hearing the interview.
 McCallum, who was standing in for regular morning show presenter Neil Mitchell, apologised to listeners.
 The revelation brought about a torrent of talkback callers, some saying McCallum was naive and others saying he had courage to publicly admit he had made a mistake.